gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

-It was a day for taking a little longer than usual to get out of bed, for letting the kettle boil a few heartbeats longer than it needed to, and for discussing the day's chores in more detail than was absolutely necessary rather than getting up from breakfast to start doing them.

-Which was why Noxy was so annoyed that her mother wouldn't let her do any of those things.
+It was a day for taking a little longer than usual to get out of bed, for letting the kettle boil a few heartbeats longer than it needed to, and for discussing the day's chores in more detail than was absolutely necessary rather than getting up from breakfast to start doing them, which was why Noxy was so annoyed that her mother wouldn't let her do any of those things.

 "Oh sweetling, brush your hair!"
 Indy set her tea down on the table and started to stand.